SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Scholar, Soldier, and Builder

 Lee served as Secretary in the Articles of Incorporation and helped establish key chapters.
-His work supported early expansion and helped strengthen the Fraternity’s structure beyond the Alpha Chapter.
+His work supported early expansion and strengthened the Fraternity’s structure.

 Read Official Biography